Pelagicore/softwarecontainer/doc/chapters/api/index.rst

 CreateContainer
 ---------------
-Creates a new container and returns created container id.
+Creates a container with given configuration.
-If the call fails -1 will be returned.

 :Parameters:
         :config: ``string`` config file in json format.